 Dr. Gunnar Cazers was appointed as a tenure-track assistant professor in the Department of Physical Education and Athletic Training in August of 2013.
 He specializes in teaching courses in sport pedagogy, health and wellness, adapted physical education, and motor learning/motor development.

 His research interests include sport history and the life histories of physical educators.
-He is a member of SHAPE America, the national association of physical educators, and is a former chair of the college council of ASAHPERD, the Alabama state organization of physical educators.
+He is a member of SHAPE America, the national association of physical educators, and of ASAHPERD, the Alabama state organization of physical educators.
 In his free time, Dr. Cazers enjoys running, biking, Nordic walking, and playing the blues.

 The University of Alabama

 MS- Education, Human Performace

 The University of Minnesota

 Cazers, G., & Curtner-Smith, M.D.
 (2016).
 Robin’s story, Life history of an exemplary American female physical education teacher.
 Journal of Teaching in Physical Education, 36, 197-208.

 Cazers, G., & Curtner-Smith, M.D.
 (2014).
 Life history of Karen: A physical education teacher educator with an impairment.
 Palaestra, 28(2), 47-53.